 Very unusually then, I noticed a bunch of paramedics around a man who had collapsed a few rows in front of me.
 At the time, I thought it was a heart attack, but it seems the idiot had climbed over the seats and injured his knee so badly he couldn’t walk.
 It took a good half-hour to unscrew a row of 10 seats so a wheelchair could be placed next to him to wheel him away.

 I would have left him there until after the concert, so long as he didn’t make too much noise for being an idiot.

-They have a good repertoire, and I was immensely jealous when they played an arrangement of Thelonious Monk’s “Round Midnight”, one of my all time favourites.
+The Guingamp band have a good repertoire and I have to be honest: I was immensely jealous when they played an arrangement of Thelonious Monk’s “Round Midnight”, one of my all time favourites.
 It was just a shame the trumpet player messed up his solo.
-Fortunately, it wasn’t Jean-Christophe, as he would have been teased excessively by his jazz mates.
+Fortunately, it wasn’t my mate Jean-Christophe, as he would have been teased excessively by his jazz mates.